 Public & Private Tours

 Learn more about the history of one of the most important ecosystems in the Lower Mainland, from peat farming to the sunken tractor.
-Join a member of the Education Team on a free Public Tour as they demonstrate how to identify some of the Bog’s native and invasive species, and discuss some of the many ways local First Nations have lived off the land for time immemorial.
+Join a member of our Education Team on a Public Tour as they demonstrate how to identify some of the bog’s native and invasive species and discuss the ongoing history of the bog.

 3-4.5km (2+ Hours)

 Are you a nature photographer looking for the perfect shot?
 Are you a fellow community group looking for an outdoor learning experience?
-Private Tours are content-flexible (by request) and include important Bog history, local biodiversity, and Indigenous practices covered during Public Tours and Field Trips.
+Private Tours are content-flexible (by request) and include important bog history, local biodiversity, and land management practices covered during Public Tours and Field Trips.

 3-4.5km (2+ Hours)